Jason2Brownlee/AlgorithmAfternoon/content/_index.md

 ![Algorithm Afternoon](algorithmafternoon.png)

-# Welcome Algorithm Lover
+# Welcome Algorithm Lover!

-**Algorithm Afternoon** is a home for algorithm lovers (you) to learn about, get excited by, and spend lazy afternoons coding up clever learning algorithms.
+This is your home on lazy afternoons to learn about and code-up clever learning algorithms.

 1. Grab a hot beverage (:coffee:)
 2. Pick an algorithm (:point_left:)